 You can qualify to be a nutritionist or dietitian by combining online study with practical training.
 Most of Australia’s major cities have a university or college offering external units as part of a diploma or degree.

-An advanced diploma or bachelor degree in nutrition qualifies you for many jobs in the food, health and weight management sectors.
+A certificate IV, diploma or bachelor degree in nutrition qualifies you for many jobs in the food, health and weight management sectors.
 To become a recognised dietitian, you need to do a bachelor or masters degree accredited by the Dietitians Association of Australia.

 Psychology is a popular study choice among students doing arts, social science and science degrees.
 Online psychology courses are widely available.